dafny-lang/dafny/docs/OnlineTutorial/Sequences.md

 ```

 By far the most common operations on sequences are getting
-the first and last elements, and getting everything but the first and last
+the first and last elements, and getting everything but the first cworand last
-elements, as these are often used in recursive functions, such as `sorted2`
+element, as these are often used in recursive functions, such as `sorted2`
 above.
 In addition to being deconstructed by being accessed or sliced, sequences
 can also be concatenated, using the plus (`+`) symbol: